 The smartphone camera has improved over the last few years.
-Here’s why it’s not capable of so much?
-All the cameras have the same way of working.
+Here’s why it’s not capable of so much: All cameras have the same way of working.
 When the light goes through the lens to the sensor, it gets processed and generates images.
 The more light you receive, the better the outcome.
-Where the big DSLR cameras have an interchangeable lens and a larger sensor to capture light.
+The big DSLR cameras have an interchangeable lens and a larger sensor to capture light.
 So put the sensor into your smartphone camera because the sensor requires a lot of space in your smartphone.

-Today’s World The smartphone manufacturer uses a number of receptor sites on the sensor.
-These are measured using a unit megapixel.
-The receptors allow light to enter more light for finger images.
-But not only do megapixels help, but even the lens and aperture matter too.
+Today’s World The smartphone manufacturer uses several receptor sites on the sensor.
+These are measured using a unit of megapixels.
+The receptors allow light to enter more easily for finger images.
+Not only do megapixels help, but even the lens and aperture matter too.

 While smartphone cameras offer impressive megapixel counts and clever software processing, they still face limitations.
 However, understanding these constraints can unlock the full potential of your mobile photography journey.
 After all, if you observe the past advancements in smartphone camera technology, you will find a lot of new things, ranging from pixel adjustments to AI touch.